-TraCS is currently deployed in all patrol vehicles so that troopers can start and complete crash forms in the car or at station, after completion, the reports are reviewed by a supervisor and when approved , the reportable crash reports are automatically transmitted to PennDOT.
-To aid in the creation of crash reports, the TraCS Incident Location Tool (ILT) and Trancite’s ScenePD have been provided.
+TraCS is currently deployed in all PA State Police patrol vehicles so that troopers can start and complete crash forms, traffic citations, non-traffic citations, DL-640, VSIS commercial vehicle reports, and the criminal complaint.
+After completion, All reports are reviewed by a supervisor and when approved, the reports are automatically transmitted to either AOPC or PennDOT.

 TraCS to Locals (TTL) Program

-As of March 2017, the TTL program is currently supporting one hundred and sixty (160) PA local agencies.
-The TTL is also working with another 50 plus agencies that have been identified to receive TraCS in the 2016-2017 fiscal period.
-There are currently 290 local agencies being tracked for the PA TTL program.
-The Vehicle Safety Inspection System (VSIS) (Aspen replacement) has been released to all PSP members to use during Commercial Vehicle Inspections and a plan is being made to deploy VSIS to the TTL agencies as well.
+As of March 2023, the TTL program is currently supporting five hundred and fourteen (514) PA local agencies.
+The TTL is also working with another 60 agencies that have been identified to receive TraCS in the 2022-2023 fiscal period.
+There are currently 642 local agencies being tracked for the PA TTL program.
+The Vehicle Safety Inspection System (VSIS) (Aspen replacement) has been released to all MCSAP TraCS agencies to use during Commercial Vehicle Inspections.

 - LEAD AGENCY: Pennsylvania State Police

 - PROGRAM SUPPORTED BY: Internal Staff for PSP.
-Local Agencies - The TraCS to Locals (TTL) program consisting of PSP, PennDOT, North Central Highway Safety Network (NCHSN) and TEG.
+Local Agencies - The TraCS to Locals (TTL) program consisting of PSP, PennDOT, Highway Safety Network (HSN) and TEG.

 Forms being used by Pennsylvania include: